forwardemail/forwardemail.net/app/views/terms/index.md

 <u>**You specifically agree that by using the Service that Forward Email shall not be responsible for, shall not be liable for, and you will not create, read, modify, or transmit any of the following with the Service:**</u>

 * **You will not use our service to operate a service which allow third parties (other than your own employees and contractors) to access, use, or benefit from our service.
-If you need us to make an exception for you regarding this, then please contact us to discuss an enterprise agreement.**
+If you need us to make an exception for you regarding this, then please contact us to discuss an enterprise agreement.
+See our [LICENSE](https://github.com/forwardemail/forwardemail.net/blob/master/LICENSE.md) for more information.**
 * **If you are using our [Outbound SMTP](/faq#do-you-support-sending-email-with-smtp) service, then you will only use it for [transactional email](https://wikipedia.org/wiki/Email_marketing#Transactional_emails).
 You are prohibited from sending marketing email (e.g. promotional, bulk, or commercial email to a list of contacts with the same content).
 This includes examples such as a newsletter or a bulk announcement email.**
 * Anything that causes interference with the disruption of the Service, its operations, and/or its customers.
 * Materials that are abusive, defamatory, false, harassing, indecent, libelous, misleading, objectionable, obscene, offensive, profane, threatening, unlawful, and/or vulgar.